freenas/freenas-docs/userguide/intro.rst

 * The names *global*, *homes*, and *printers* cannot be used in :menuselection:`Sharing --> Windows (SMB) --> Add Windows (SMB) Share`.

-* Log files are now generated for each VM and stored in :file:`/var/log/vm/`.
+* Log files are generated for each VM and stored in :file:`/var/log/vm/`.
 Log files have the same name as the VM.